w3c/webextensions/proposals/content-script-top-frame-matching.md

 Developers can achieve similar *behavior* (but not with same performance or security) by:

 1. Registering a content script with broad `matches` (e.g., `<all_urls>`).
 2. Inside the content script, determine the top-level frame's origin `location.ancestorOrigins` or by messaging the background script.
 3. Asynchronously fetch the user's blocklist/allowlist (likely stored by origin) from `browser.storage`.
 4. Compare the top-level origin against the list.
 5. If the origin is blocked (or not allowed), exit early.

 **Limitations of Workarounds:**

 1.  **Inefficiency:** The content script still must be injected, potentially across dozens or hundreds of tabs.
 Even though it exits immediately without further logic, the effect of having these scripts loaded may have significant performance implications.
 3.  **Asynchronous:** Checking `browser.storage` is asynchronous.
 Scripts needing synchronous initialization (e.g., modifying the DOM early via `run_at: document_start`) cannot reliably block themselves before potentially executing some code.
 4.  **Attack Surface:** The content script still must be injected, potentially in sensitive sites that the user intended to block.
 Vulnerabilities in the script or its dependencies could theoretically be exploited.
-5.  **Conflicts:** The mere act of injecting a script (especially via the `MAIN` content script world) can cause conflicts with website code, potentially due to polyfills, bundler runtime code, etc.
+5.  **Conflicts:** The mere act of injecting a script (especially via the MAIN content script world) can cause conflicts with website code that are often hard to diagnose, potentially due to factors outside an extension developer's immediate control like polyfills, bundler runtime code, etc.

 ### Open Web API